magicdvd/flutter_plugins/md_multi_window/README.md

 # md_multi_window

-a mulit window support for macos
+a mulit window support for macos & windows

 Refer to the code of the three plugins